Theatre at Christ's

 Lent (second term) - Freshers' Show.
 Directed, produced, crewed and acted entirely by Freshers, the Freshers' show is a brilliant way for new students to make their mark on theatre at Christ's.
-It's performed around Week 6 or 7 of term, and although it's often in the Yusuf Hamied, past Freshers' Shows have been performed in the chapel and other inventive locations around college.
+It's performed around Week 6 or 7 of term, and although it's often in the Yusuf Hamied Theatre, past Freshers' Shows have also been performed in the chapel and other inventive locations around college.

 Easter (third term) - May Week Shakespeare.
 The final show of the year is put on during May Week, at the end of Easter term after exams have finished.
 Barring (and often despite) rain, the show is performed outdoors, under Milton's tree in the Fellows Garden.